Enterprise-connect/documentation/ec-guide.md

 ### Problem: General connectivity (SuperConnection, etc) can be established but deteriorates immediately on end-to-end usage
 While there are a variety of potential causes for this symptom, the most likely causes are:

-- The EC Agents running on Predix were not pushed properly, please see: [Pushing Agents to Predix](#pushing-agents-to-predix)
+- The EC agents running on Predix were not pushed properly, please see: [Pushing Agents to Predix](#pushing-agents-to-predix)
-- The EC Agents are not running the same version of the binary, or outdated versions of the binary
+- The EC agents are not running the same version of the binary, or outdated versions of the binary
-    - While some old binary may work, the EC Service and the Agents are not developed with backwards compatibility in mind, because this is a relatively new product, and there are countless improvements and features we plan on adding.
+    - While some old binary may work, the EC Service and the agents are not developed with backwards compatibility in mind, because this is a relatively new product, and there are countless improvements and features we plan on adding.
-    - Because the Agents all use the same core binary, regardless of their behavior based on the *-mod* flag, if one of the Agents is using an older or newer version than the others, the interaction between them may become fundamentally flawed.
+    - Because the agents all use the same core binary, regardless of their behavior based on the *-mod* flag, if one of the agents is using an older or newer version than the others, the interaction between them may become fundamentally flawed.
-    - The Service requires an update to be compatible with current/recommended Agents
+    - The Service requires an update to be compatible with current/recommended agents
 - You have attempted to scale an EC Gateway in Predix Select, which is currently not supported due to the platform

 ### Problem: The Service is repeatedly crashing or failing in very consistent intervals